microsoft/onnxruntime/BUILD.md

 For more information on OpenVINO Execution Provider&#39;s ONNX Layer support, Topology support, and Intel hardware enabled, please refer to the document OpenVINO-ExecutionProvider.md in <code>$onnxruntime_root/docs/execution_providers</code>

 ---

+### Android

+#### Cross compiling on Linux

+1. Get Android NDK from https://developer.android.com/ndk/downloads.
+Please unzip it after downloading.

+2. Get a pre-compiled protoc:

+   You may get it from https://github.com/protocolbuffers/protobuf/releases/download/v3.6.1/protoc-3.6.1-linux-x86_64.zip.
+Please unzip it after downloading.

+3. Denote the unzip destination in step 1 as $ANDROID_NDK, append `-DCMAKE_TOOLCHAIN_FILE=$ANDROID_NDK/build/cmake/android.toolchain.cmake -DANDROID_ABI=arm64-v8a -DONNX_CUSTOM_PROTOC_EXECUTABLE=path/to/protoc` to your cmake args, run cmake and make to build it.

+Note: For 32-bit devices, replace `-DANDROID_ABI=arm64-v8a` to `-DANDROID_ABI=armeabi-v7a`.

+---

 ## Options